Using the feelings wheel to develop your emotional awareness

 Summary

-Many people struggle with finding the right word to express how they are feeling at a particular moment, usually because emotional education is rarely taught at schools or home.
+Many people struggle with finding the right word to express how they are feeling at a particular moment, usually because emotional education is rarely taught at schools or at home.

-The feelings wheel is a way of helping you to develop your emotional awareness by offering up many more choices than ‘ok’, ‘sad’, ‘alright’ or ‘angry’.
+The feelings wheel is a way of helping you to develop your emotional awareness by offering up many more choices than ‘OK’, ‘sad’, ‘alright’ or ‘angry’.

 Developing emotional literacy doesn’t happen overnight, but taking small steps, like putting a copy of the wheel on your phone to reference every so often, can be a positive step towards communicating how you really feel in a given moment.